MegaHakkero/RXSudogame/README.md

 ```sh
 sudo pkg install qqwing
 ```
-I know, I know. qqwing has a library.
-I just didn't realise that before I already wrote the function for generating sudoku files.
+I know qqwing has a library, I just didn't realise that before I already wrote the function responsible for generating games.
 By the way, if you can't find qqwing in your package manager's repositories, you can just download the source code from that link up top and compile it.
 They have their own instructions for that.

 ## Instructions
-You probably don't wanna read anymore half-useless jargon, so I'll just show you how to use the program.
+You probably don't wanna read anymore half-useless crap, so I'll just show you how to use the program.

 ### Generating and loading sudomaps
-Now, you can't just start playing right after you've compiled this, you'll have to create a sudomap first (more about sudomaps in the `About that file format` section)<br>
+You can't just start playing right after you've compiled this, you'll have to create a sudomap first (more about those in the `About that file format` section)<br>
 To generate a sudomap, you can type
 ```sh
 rxsudogame generate <count> <output name>
 ```
-Just replace `<count>` with the number of games you want to include in the output file and replace `<output name>` with a file name of your choice.
+where `<count>` is the number of games you want to generate in the output file and `<output name>` is the name of the generated file.
 Just be sure not to type in an existing file's name, this program will overwrite it without prompting you.
-I was too lazy to add a check for that, lol<br>
+I was too lazy to write a check for that, so I should probably add the BSD license to this...<br>
 So, now that you have a game generated, you can load it and start playing.
 Just type in
 ```sh
 rxsudogame load <input file>